Environmental, Social and Governance (ESG)

 We service our customers with products that are produced regionally, and we design our processes to support the sustainable use of energy and raw materials.

-By 2030, we will have reduced the CO2 impact of our operational activities by between 30% and 50%.
+By 2030, we will have reduced the CO2 impact of our operational activities by 50% versus 2015.

 Our Products